 Practical stuff you can do before moving to New Zealand

-Moving Your Stuff From The UK To New Zealand
+Moving Your Gear from the UK to New Zealand

-There are many carrier companies that can help you with relocating to New Zealand.
-If you are going to move your furniture, organising a moving company is one of the first things that needs sorting out, as it can take up to 2-3 months for your furniture to arrive.
+If you’re moving furniture, organising a moving company is one of the first things that needs sorting out, as it can take up to 2-3 months for containers to arrive.

-Furnishing an average 3-bedroom house will cost approx. $7,000 + GST (NZ VAT), so think carefully about what will be most cost effective for you: buying new or shipping your furniture.
-If you do decide to ship your belongings, do not go with a cheap carrier and be sure to get insurance.
+Furnishing an average 3-bedroom house will cost approx. $7,000 + GST (NZ VAT), so think carefully about what will be most cost effective for you.
+Buying new or shipping your furniture?
+If you do decide to ship your belongings, avoid cheap carriers and be sure to get insurance.